 Just like any other bad habit or limiting mindset, wallowing in self-pity has some unexpected benefits; otherwise, our mind would have eliminated it long ago.

 For starters, self-pity is like a bubble, keeping you safe and out of harm’s way (emotionally).
-Nothing can hurt you if you interact with nothing seems to be the motto.
+Nothing can hurt you if you interact with nothing, seems to be the motto.

-Another reason why “the oasis” of self-pity is so alluring revolves around our need of attention; an otherwise healthy need if obtained through “functional” means (e.g. making yourself noticed at work or helping out another human being).
+Another reason why “the oasis” of self-pity is so alluring revolves around our need for attention; an otherwise healthy need if obtained through “functional” means (e.g. making yourself noticed at work or helping out another human being).
 To put it bluntly, we use self-pity to “fish” for other people’s sympathy and encouragement.

 The problem with short-term benefits is, as the name suggests that they don’t last for long.
 At some point, people will get tired of being our “safety net,” but more importantly, we will get tired of having to endure constant downfalls.